|

 methods for mounting.
 The farther back by the fuel tank is better,

-but there are other locations for mounting, that will save you time.
+but there are other locations for mounting that will save you time.

 It is up to you to determine which is better for you.
+Replace your mechanical fuel pump with an electric.
+(External Link, with pics)

 Electric Pump Installation (longer, better method)

-loosen but do drop your fuel tank
+- Loosen but do drop your fuel tank

-2. remove the fuel line hold downs along the inside of
+Remove the fuel line hold downs along the inside of

 your frame rails.

-3. these first two moves allow you to install an electric
+These first two moves allow you to install an electric

 fuel pump just behind the boxed section of the frame, inside the